andrewzcsse/New-Blog/_posts/2024-05-14-College_Articulation_Blog.md

 - For our level specifically, the referenced objects are `playerSkibidi`, `skibidiTitan`, `Laser` and `skibidiToilet`
 - Then the objects are all initilized at the start of the game when `startGameCallBack` is called via an event listener
-- Properties of the titan are set with a state machine such as the `id.hidden` property

 ```js
 startGameCallback: async function() {